dxos/dxos/docs/docs/specs/v0.1/progressive-multiplayer.md

 # Progressive Multiplayer Store

-This spec describes a new API for ECHO which does not require users to deal with identity choices before using ECHO locally.
+A new API for ECHO which does not require users to deal with identity choices before using ECHO locally.
 Until a new device or user needs to join the swarm, the API feels like using any regular ephemeral state container such as redux or signals, but supports persistence and credible exit out of box.

 ## Scenarios

+1. Instant, Reactive state container

-1. Developers can use a reactive state container without requiring users to log in or create an identity.
+    Developers can use a reactive state container without requiring users to log in or create an identity.
+The container is valid immediately (synchronously) when created just like redux.

+2. Persistence

-2. Users can close and open their application and see state persisted
+    Users can close and open their application and see state persisted.

+3. Progressive multiplayer

-3. Developers can upgrade the state container to a multi-device or multi-player state at any time by creating an identity or using an invitation hook in react.
+    Developers can upgrade the state container (without data loss) to a multi-device or multi-player state at any time by creating an identity or using an invitation hook in react.
-4. Users can inspect and manipulate their data via HALO (when those features become available)
-5. Users can reset their personal space by creating a new one to replace it

-## Requirements
+## Glossary

-1. There is only one personal space per identity
-2. The contents of this space replicate to all devices of the identity
-3. HALO must be able to inspect and manipulate the personal space
-4. The personal space must be able to be reset by the user
-5. HALO must be able to export and import data from the personal space to facilitate resetting and credible exit
+Null identity - the default identity created by the client when no identity is explicitly created by the user.

-## API
+## TypeScript API

 ```ts